chris-wood/draft-arc/draft-yun-cfrg-arc.md

 - proof: ZKProof
   - challenge: Scalar, the challenge used in the proof of valid presentation.
   - response0: Scalar, the response corresponding to m1.
-  - response1: Scalar, the response corresponding to r.
+  - response1: Scalar, the response corresponding to z.
-  - response2: Scalar, the response corresponding to z.
+  - response2: Scalar, the response corresponding to -r.
-  - response3: Scalar, the response corresponding to m1Tag.
+  - response3: Scalar, the response corresponding to nonce.

 Parameters:
 - G: Group